You're tuned to the most listened to radio talk show in America.

 That's the law currently on the books.

-Enforcing that law doesn't make any sense.
+These are nonviolent crimes, and enforcing that law doesn't make any sense.

-In addition, there are the perjury and false statements associated with uh fraudulently filling out federal tax forms.
+In addition, there are the perjury and false statements associated with fraudulently filling out federal tax forms.

 Then there's the wide array of crimes relating to forging false documents needed to obtain work.